jenkinsci/bom/RELEASING.md

 2. Revert the Change

 Create a revert commit that rolls back the problematic dependency update.
-In your commit message, include a link to the notification you sent to the author.
+In the commit message and the pull request description, include a link to the notification that was sent to the author.

 **Example commit message:**
 ```